All about the HMRC uniform tax 2025/26

 Can you get tax refunds for past uniform expenses?

-‘I’ve been covering maintenance costs for my work uniform, but I didn’t know about the uniform tax allowance.
-What can I do?’
+So, what if you’ve been covering maintenance costs for your work uniform, but you didn’t know about the uniform tax allowance?
 Not to worry – you can claim tax relief for up to four years of past uniform expenses plus clothing allowances for the current tax year.